First Person: Reclaiming land, memory with local food | My grandmothers were my first introduction to the kitchen.

 These days, work and obligations keep me from puttering in the kitchen as much as I’d like, and being single makes me lazy about creating actual meals.
 I contribute mostly side dishes and desserts to family holidays.
 Still, Laurie’s big aluminum canner is in my pantry, the kitchen drawers are filled with my grandmothers’ rolling pins, cookie cutters and egg timers, and Mom’s 1950 “Betty Crocker Cookbook” remains a staple.
 I overindulge in produce at the market at every opportunity, conceding to the fact that I’m a culinary sentimentalist who loves the idea of food grown close to home and the neighborhood farmers’ markets in the Yo that enable us to reclaim both land and memory.

 Metro Monthly is a local news and events magazine based in Youngstown, Ohio.
-We circulate throughout the Mahoning Valley and offer print and online editions.
-Be sure to visit our publication’s website for news, features, local history, and the Metro Monthly Calendar.
+Stay connected with news, features and essential Valley events.
+We circulate throughout the Mahoning Valley (and beyond) with print, online and flipbook editions.
+We offer print and website advertising.
 Office: 330-259-0435.

 © 2015 Metro Monthly.
 All rights reserved.